jlapolla/live-blocks/README.md

 A wire's job is to connect pins, and store a value.
 Multiple pins can connect to the same wire, and all of the pins connected to a wire share the same common value.
-Conversely, a pin *cannot* be connected to multiple wires, because each pin must get its value from one and only one wire.
+In contrast, a pin *cannot* be connected to multiple wires, because each pin must get its value from one and only one wire.
 A pin that is not connected to any wire is called a **floating** pin.
 Floating pins can cause unpredictable results, so we recommend that you connect each pin to a wire, even if you don't